Colorado Springs, Colorado: Olympic sports

 Colorado Springs, dubbed Olympic City USA, is home to the United States Olympic & Paralympic Training Center and the headquarters of the United States Olympic & Paralympic Committee and the United States Anti-Doping Agency.

 Further, over 50 national sports organizations (non-Olympic) headquarter in Colorado Springs.
 These include the National Strength and Conditioning Association, Sports Incubator, a various non-Olympic Sports (such as USA Ultimate), and more.

 Colorado Springs and Denver hosted the 1962 World Ice Hockey Championships.

 The city has a long association with the sport of figure skating, having hosted the U.S. Figure Skating Championships six times and the World Figure Skating Championships five times.
 It is home to the World Figure Skating Museum and Hall of Fame and the Broadmoor Skating Club, a notable training center for the sport.
 In recent years, the Broadmoor World Arena has hosted skating events such as Skate America and the Four Continents Figure Skating Championships.

 Baseball

-The Colorado Springs Snow Sox professional baseball team is based in Colorado Springs.
-The team is a member of the Pecos League, an independent baseball league which is not affiliated with Major or Minor League Baseball.
+Colorado Springs is home to a professional baseball team, the Rocky Mountain Vibes, who are a member of the Pioneer League, an MLB Partner League.

+Paragliding

+The United States Hang Gliding and Paragliding Association (USHPA) is based out of Colorado Springs.